wp-plugins/bodi0s-easy-cache/readme.txt

 There is an automatic cache expiration system, which runs through WordPress® behind-the-scene, according to your `Cached file expires after` setting, also various cache and server load statistics are available for precise tracking of what is going on.

-The Easy cache plugin has been tested with various permalink settings, various pagination plugins like `WP Pagenavi` and `WPML WordPress Multilingual Plugin`, other multi-language and custom pagination plugins however should also work, if you experience troubles, post your issue on the plugin's forum.
+The Easy cache plugin has been tested with various permalink settings, various pagination plugins like `WP Pagenavi` and `WPML WordPress Multilingual Plugin`, also with `WordPress® Jetpack` mobile theme, with variuos custom post types, custom queries, custom pages outside WordPress® installation directory and a number of widely used plugins, however if you experience troubles, post your issue on the plugin's forum.

 **Supported languages**